 A: The University assigns registration appointment times for graduate students between November 23-25.
 The times are determined by the credits completed, and then are randomly assigned.
 You can view your assigned time on Wolverine Access starting November 16.

 Q: Do I have to register exactly at my appointment time, and when does my registration close?

 A: You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
 Once your appointment time opens, you can continue to make changes throughout the summer until the drop/add deadlines.

 Q. How do I find out what non-Ross courses are being offered?

 A. Starting October 19, you can view the full University schedule (including Ross and non-Ross courses) on Wolverine Access, or via the Office of the Registrar (this site has a helpful .CSV file version that can be downloaded/sorted for specific units, days, times, etc.).

 It is each student's responsibility to review the rules and policies carefully.
 Please read the course registration rules and policies.

 Q. I still have questions.
 Is there someone I can talk to?

 If you have questions regarding course selection or degree requirements, please schedule an appointment with an Academic Advisor through our Academic Counseling appointment system.
-You can also meet with an advisor during Academic Advising Walk-in hours (Monday and Tuesday 10-12; Wednesday and Thursday 2-4 in W3700) for quick advising questions.
+You can also meet with an advisor during Academic Advising Drop-in hours (Tuesdays and Wednesdays 1:00-2:00 p.m. in W3700) for quick advising questions.